htihle/htihle.github.io/weirdml.md

     <p><em>Example data from the Unsupervised Digit Recognition task.
 Models must classify digits with only 26 labeled examples and a large set of unlabeled data.</em></p>
 </div>

-A semi-supervised learning task where models must classify digits with only 26 labeled examples and a large set of unlabeled data.
+A semi-supervised learning task where models must classify digits with only 26 labeled examples and a large set of unlabeled data ([task prompt](prompts/task_prompt_digits_unsup.md)).
 The challenge is complicated by uneven class distribution in the unlabeled set.

 This is perhaps the most straightforward task, as a fairly standard semi-supervised learning recipe can be applied, but it is at least a dataset that the models have not seen before, and making semi-supervised learning work is not trivial.